zongyz/react-sortablejs/README.md

 ## Plugins

-Sortable has some pretty cool pplugins such as MultiDrag and Swap.
+Sortable has some pretty cool plugins such as MultiDrag and Swap.

 By Default: